yuhiisk/starter-kit/README.md

 Rough technology has been used for the following.

 - Gulp
-- Jade
+- Sass
-- Sass, Compass(Optional)
+- Autoprefixer
 - CoffeeScript
-- Spritesmith(CSS Sprite generator)
-- Stylestats
-- Autoprefixer
 - JSHint
 - Coffeelint
 - Browserify
 - Bower
 - BrowserSync
 - Modernizr(v3.0.0-alpha.4)
+- Spritesmith(CSS Sprite generator)
 - Each of the file type of minify, etc...

 These are scheduled to be updated in the future.